tylercode362/GPT-CopyTree/README.md

 4. Select files by clicking on them in the tree view.
 The selected files will be marked in the tree view for easy reference.

-5. Use the commands in the navigation bar above the tree view to perform actions such as "Refresh", "Export", "Clear Selected", "Collapse All Directories", and "Open GPT-CopyTree Settings".
+5. Use the commands in the navigation bar above the tree view to perform actions such as "Refresh", "Copy", "Clear Selected", "Collapse All Directories", and "Open GPT-CopyTree Settings".

 ## Configuration